Mission Indians: Reservations

 Because of the enrollment applications, and the native American's association with a specific geographical location (often associated with the Catholic missions), the bands of natives became known as the "mission band" of people associated with a Spanish mission.
 Some bands also occupy trust lands—Indian Reservations—identified under the Mission Indian Agency.
-The Mission Indian Act of 1891 formed the administrative Bureau of Indian Affairs unit which governs San Diego County, Riverside County, San Bernardino County, and Santa Barbara County.
+The Mission Indian Act of 1891 formed the administrative Bureau of Indian Affairs unit which governs San Diego, Riverside, San Bernardino, and Santa Barbara Counties.
 There is one Chumash reservation in the last county, and more than thirty reservations in the others.

-Los Angeles, San Luis Obispo, Ventura and Orange counties do not contain any tribal trust lands.
-But resident tribes, including the Tongva in the first and the Juaneño-Acjachemen Nation in the last county (as well as the Coastal Chumash in Santa Barbara County) continue seeking federal Tribal recognition by the U.S. Bureau of Indian Affairs.
+Los Angeles, San Luis Obispo, Ventura and Orange Counties do not contain any tribal trust lands.
+However, resident organizations that self-identify as Native American tribes, including self-identified Tongva in the first and Acjachemen in the last county (as well as Coastal Chumash in Santa Barbara County) continue seeking federal tribal recognition by the Bureau of Indian Affairs.
+There are no state-recognized tribes in California.

-Eleven of the Southern California reservations were included under the early 20th century allotment programs, which broke up communal tribal holding, to assign property to individual households, with individual heads of household and tribal members identified lists such as the Dawes Rolls.
+Eleven of the southern California reservations were included under the early 20th-century allotment programs, which broke up communal tribal holding, to assign property to individual households, with individual heads of household and tribal members identified lists such as the Dawes Rolls.

 The most important reservations include: the Agua Caliente Reservation in Palm Springs, which occupies alternate sections (approx. 640 acres each) with former railroad grant lands that form much of the city; the Morongo Reservation in the San Gorgonio Pass area; and the Pala Reservation which includes San Antonio de Pala Asistencia (Pala Mission) of the Mission San Luis Rey de Francia in Pala.
 These and the tribal governments of fifteen other reservations operate casinos today.
-The total acreage of the Mission group of reservations constitutes approximately 250000 acre.
+The total acreage of the mission group of reservations constitutes approximately 250000 acre.

 Southern California locations

-These tribes were associated with the following Missions, Asisténcias, and Estáncias:
+These tribes were associated with the following missions, asisténcias, and estáncias: